-Along the Icefields Parkway, just North of Lake Louise, Mount Hector was the second Canadian Rockies 11,000-foot peaks to be climbed in 1895.
+Along the Icefields Parkway, just north of Lake Louise, Mount Hector was the second Canadian Rockies 11,000-foot peak to be climbed in 1895.
 Standing on the summit you will be following in the footsteps of some of the Canadian Rockies’ most famous mountaineers: Charles Fay, Charles Thompson, and Philip Abbot.
-Abbott wrote about the ascent in Appalachia “I have never seen anything which equaled the view from the summit of Mt.
+Abbott wrote about the ascent in Appalachia “I have never seen anything which equalled the view from the summit of Mt.
 Hector, and I do not expect to see anything which will excel it…There was nothing visible but the unbroken wilderness of ice and snow and crag, an ocean without shores whose waves were mountain ranges.”
 During this guided climbing trip, you’ll enjoy a slightly more modern view of the breathtaking peaks, valleys, and icefields that surround you.